uddeshya3001/Quicksell_frontend_assignment/README.md

 # Kanban Board Application

 This project is a React-based Kanban board that fetches data from the API and allows users to group and sort tickets dynamically.
 The board is responsive and saves the user's view state after a page reload.
+Project [Live Link](https://quicksell-frontend-assignment-pink.vercel.app/)

 ## API Used